chywang/CN-TransductIsALearner/README.md

-# Transductive Classification of Chinese Hypernymy vs. Non-hypernymy Relations Based on Word Emebeddings
+# Transductive Classification of Chinese Hypernymy vs. Non-hypernymy Relations Based on Word Embeddings

 ### By Chengyu Wang (https://chywang.github.io)

 **Introducion:** This software classifies Chinese word pairs into hypernymy vs. non-hypernymy relations based on transductive non-linear projection learning.
 Two datasets of Chinese word pairs (i.e., a training set and a testing set), together with all the embedding vectors of associated Chinese word pairs should be provided as inputs.
-The software authormantically trains the model and makes predictions over the testing set.
+The software automatically trains the model and makes predictions over the testing set.

 **Paper:** Wang et al. Transductive Non-linear Learning for Chinese Hypernym Prediction.
 ACL 2017

 **APIs**

-+ TransductLeaner: The main software entry-point, with five input argements required.
++ TransductLeaner: The main software entry-point, with five input arguments required.

 1. w2vPath: The embeddings of all Chinese words in either the training set or the testing set.
-The start of each line of the file is the Chinose word, followed by the embedding vectors.
+The start of each line of the file is the Chinese word, followed by the embedding vectors.
 All the values in a line are separated by a blank (' ').
 In practice, the embeddings can be learned by all deep neural language models.

 > NOTE: Due to the large size of neural language models, we only upload the embedding vectors of words in the training and testing sets.
 Please use your own neural language model instead, if you would like to try the algorithm over your datasets.